heerjoshi/Impact-of-Election-Results-on-Stock-Prices/README.md

 The stock data and Nifty 50 index were retrieved from Yahoo Finance, covering the period from January 1, 2013, to December 31, 2020.
 This timeframe includes a sufficient estimation and event window to observe the stock price reactions surrounding each election event.

 ## Methodology
-The analysis follows an **event study** approach:
+The analysis employs a rigorous **event study** approach with statistical tests to evaluate the stock market's reaction to the election events.

-1. **Event Window**: Examines stock price movements from 10 days before to 10 days after each election date.
+1. **Event Window**: Observes stock price changes 10 days before and after each election date to capture the full effect.
-2. **Market Model**: Uses an Ordinary Least Squares (OLS) regression to estimate expected returns based on historical data.
+2. **Market Model**: Uses an Ordinary Least Squares (OLS) regression to model expected stock returns, accounting for general market movements.
-3. **Abnormal Returns (AR)**: Calculated as the difference between actual and expected stock returns.
+3. **Abnormal Returns (AR)**: Measures deviations between actual and expected returns during the event window.
-4. **Cumulative Abnormal Returns (CAR)**: Aggregates AR across the event window to observe overall election impact.
+4. **Cumulative Abnormal Returns (CAR)**: Aggregates AR values over the event window to assess the overall election impact.
-5. **Statistical Testing**: t-tests assess the statistical significance of abnormal returns to understand if election events cause notable stock price deviations.
+5. **Statistical Testing**:
+   - **t-tests**: Test the significance of AR and CAR values to determine if the observed stock price changes are statistically significant.
+   - **Paired t-tests**: Analyze differences in returns before and after each election event, focusing on any significant shifts in stock price behavior.
+   - **Variance Analysis**: Examines return volatility to assess how election events may influence market stability or risk.
+   - **Correlation Analysis**: Investigates correlations between election events and stock returns across different sectors, providing insights into sector-specific sensitivities.

 ## Google Colab Notebook
 The Google Colab Notebook titled **"Election_Impact_Stock_Prices_Analysis.ipynb"** contains: